 What’s different about home insurance for the over-50s?

-Those of you who have hit the half-century mark are seen as low risk in the eyes of insurance companies - particularly if you live in an area with a low crime rate.
+So, those of you who have hit the half-century mark are generally seen as a lower risk in the eyes of insurance companies - particularly if you live in an area with a low crime rate.

 As a result, you’ll pay lower premiums on your home insurance policy.